digital-land/technical-documentation/docs/architecture-and-infrastructure/infrastructure/how-to-guides/change-app-permissions.md

+---
-# Change permissions for an application
+title: Change permissions for an application
+---

 ## Background